viur-framework/viur-docs/source/training_config.rst

 Configuration
 =============
-The module ``config`` provided by the ViUR server contains several configuration entries to change the servers behavior, access system-global parameters, or provide some kind of global variables within a ViUR project setup.
+The module ``config`` provided by the ViUR server contains several configuration options which change the servers behavior, allowing you to access system-global parameters, or provide some kind of global variables within a ViUR project setup.
 It simply can be imported into any server-side module with

 ::